 Bitcoin is a highly volatile asset.
 Anyone can profit when the price goes up, but taking advantage of negative price movement is not so clear cut.

-To do this most effectively, you need master how to short Bitcoin.
+To do this most effectively with cryptocurrency trading, you need master how to short Bitcoin.

 In this article, we will learn about: